ddc-java-12/capstone-project-proposal-HDawson-coder/docs/index.md

 ## Intended users

+* People who use public transportation or spend a lot of time with free time on their hands

-* As a person who has free time on their hand during long bus rides, I would like to have a game to play on my phone that is easy to pick up and put down to make the bus rides feel shorter.
+ As a person who has free time on their hands during long bus rides, I would like to have a game to play on my phone that is easy to pick up and put down to make the bus rides feel shorter.

+* Someone with Children

-* As someone who has children, I like to give them my cell phone to keep them occupied when they need to be still and quiet.
-This game can acheive that while also making their brains work a little while they figure out the puzzles.
+ As someone who has children, I like to give them my cell phone to keep them occupied when they need to be still and quiet.
+This game can achieve that while also making their brains work a little while they figure out the puzzles.

 ## Client component